Crossfields Institute International offers a number of opportunities for studying at postgraduate level. These include:

 - Entry requirements: Undergraduate level education or established equivalent.

 - Language proficiency: A good level of written and spoken English is required.
-Assignments can be submitted in Danish and Swedish.
+Assignments can be submitted in Danish and English

 “Having attended the last residential I can say that this was one of the most inspirational courses I have been on – an incredible opportunity to explore what education could and should be in our world today.